-Bitcoin core developer peter todd, Advices users not to accept transactions with less than 6 confirmations After BIP 91 Activates.
+Bitcoin core developer Peter Todd advises users not to accept transactions with less than 6 confirmations after BIP 91 Activates.

-Bip19 which was reached and agreed by about 81% of miners have come into agreement to be activated.
+Bip19, which was reached and agreed upon by about 81% of miners, has been agreed to be activated.

 Todd quoted that